tembolo1284/ChallengeFiles_Part5_PaulLopez/README.md

 ## Usage

 Ensure the MCForecastTools.py file, gitignore file, and .env files are in the directory where you run financial_planning_tools.ipynb from and the user should be good to go.
 The user is free to update income or emergency fund threshold as needed.
+The user is also free to change allocation percentages in the monte carlo simulations, the years we simulate, and even the tickers we look at for the equity, bond, or crypto holdings.

 That's it!